projectcalico/calico/networking/change-block-size.md

 #### Change the IP pool block size

 By default, the {{site.prodname}} IPAM block size for an IP pool is /26.
-To expand from the default size /26, lower the `blockSize` (for example /8).
+To expand from the default size /26, lower the `blockSize` (for example, /8).
 To shrink the `blockSize` from the default /26, raise the number (for example, /28).

 The high-level steps to follow are:

 1. Add a new temporary IP pool.
 **Note**: The new IP pool must not be within the same cluster CIDR.
 1. Disable the old IP pool.
-**Note**: Disabling an IP pool only prevents new IP address allocations; it does not affect the networking of existing pods.
+**Note**: Disabling an IP pool prevents only new IP address allocations; it does not affect etworking of existing pods.
 1. Delete pods from the old IP pool.
 This includes any new pods that may have been created with the old IP pool prior to disabling the pool.
 Verify that new pods get an address from the new IP pool.
 1. Delete the old IP pool.